pppdns/backbone-test/README.md

 Your tasks
 ==========
--- can be read on the default page --
+-- can be read on the html page after having started the static server --

 Submit the results by zipping and emailing to pppdns@gmail.com.